wp-plugins/easy-toolbox/readme.txt

 Requires at least: 3.1
 Tested up to: 3.1.3
 Stable tag: 3.1.3
-This plugin is simple, all in one and really simplifies your life (SEO, Social networks, google adsense, [Get Clicky](http://getclicky.com/66398326/), button +1, Twitter and more).
+This plugin is simple, all in one and really simplifies your life (SEO, Social networks, Google adsense, GetClicky, button +1, Twitter and more).

 == Description ==